realpython/python-guide/docs/writing/documentation.rst

 your source repository so that rebuilding your documentation will happen automatically.

+When run, Sphinx_ will import your code and using Python's introspection features it will extract all function, method and class signatures.
+It will also extract the accompanying docstrings, and compile it all into well structured and easily readable documentation for your project.

 .. note::

     Sphinx is famous for its API generation, but it also works well